I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/ns-fwpsk-fwps_callout2_.md

 </td>
 <td width="60%">
 A callout driver specifies this flag to indicate that it can perform  dynamic stream inspection of data flows at stream level.
-See <a href="netvista.stream_inspection">Stream Inspection</a>.
+See <a href="https://msdn.microsoft.com/77e152bf-cb6b-4845-9a5e-9c37281f23f1">Stream Inspection</a>.

 </td>
 </tr>